 Official identification numbering systems are fundamental to animal disease programs.
-Identification numbers for both individual animals and groups of animals are defined to support methods of official identification for the various species and to meet production management practices.
-Group/lot numbers are associated with the animals through records maintained by individuals responsible for the group throughout the production chain.
+Identification numbers for both individual animals and groups of animals are defined to support methods of official identification for the various species and for meeting production management practices.
+Group/lot numbers are associated to the animals through records maintained by individuals responsible for the group throughout the production chain.

-Official identification numbers are nationally unique numbers permanently associated with individual animals or groups of animals through official identification devices or methods.
+Official identification numbers are nationally unique numbers permanently associated with individual animals or groups of animals.
+Official identification numbers are associated with individual animals or groups of animals through official identification devices or methods.
 Official identification numbers in the United States must adhere to one of the following numbering systems:

 - Animal Identification Number (AIN).

-- National Uniform Ear tagging System (NUES).
+- National Uniform Eartagging System (NUES).

 - Location-based number system.

 - Flock-based number system.

 - Any other numbering system approved by the APHIS Administrator to officially identify animals.